Bradshaw/spaceshipsin.space/sources/markdown/out/veil-runners/game-reference.md

 ### Tokens
 - **Life Support**:
   - When lost: Crew becomes Exposed
-  - Can be spent to heal the whole crew:
+  - Can be spent to heal all crew on board:
     - Down and Out crew members regain consciousness and return to 3 vitality
     - Other crew members can choose to return to 3 vitality or repair one of their suit systems
 - **Integrity**: